StefFrustagli/narcissism-sources/TESTING.md

 ```
 The asynchronous script tag loads the Instagram embed JavaScript file from the Instagram domain.

 ## Remaining bugs

 There are no major issues that impact the website's functionalities.
-However, given the components involved, there are several aspects I need to address to improve the overall performance.